 In 2021, marketing and comms leads will start considering the broad spectrum of places outside of a wire we can place releases.
 A company blog or, if you have some extra budget, a paid posting in a trade publication are valid options to consider, and can often have the same impact as a newswire posting (minus the syndications).

-While wires themselves are likely to remain a piece of your PR puzzle in 2021, I think most PR people will no longer find value in the “outreach” efforts offered by wire services.
+While wires themselves are likely to remain a piece of your PR puzzle in 2021, I think most SaaS PR people will no longer find value in the “outreach” efforts offered by wire services.
 The claims they send your press release “directly to the newsrooms of all the top media publications,” while technically true are completely useless.
-And, candidly, in eight years of doing media relations I have never seen a single organic story run as a result of this type of distribution.
+And, candidly, in eight years of doing media relations, I have never seen a single organic story run as a result of this type of distribution.

 Deskside meetings are *finally* put to bed